Hail to Pitt: Origin of "Hail to Pitt"

 "Hail to Pitt" is the most traditional of various fight songs of the University of Pittsburgh.
 Lyrics were written by George M. Kirk (Col. 1913) and music by Lester Milton Taylor (Eng.
 1912), both of whom were members of the Beta Theta chapter of Sigma Chi at Pitt.
-The first performance of this song was in a production of the Cap and Gown Club, a student musical theatre company, titled Here and There in the spring of 1910.
+The first performance of this song was in a production of the Cap and Gown Club, a student musical theater company, titled Here and There in the spring of 1910.
 Kirk himself sung the performance of his song during this production which took place in the Carnegie Music Hall, in what was the first school year that the university had relocated to the Oakland section of Pittsburgh and the second academic year after the university changed its name from the Western University of Pennsylvania.
 The lyrics subsequently appeared, along with other fight songs, prior to the 1910 football season in the First Annual Football Year Book and the words and music were printed by Volkwein's Music and the song was copyrighted.
 Kirk, who served as a Pitt cheerleader for three years, helped push for the song's use as the Pitt fight song.
 However, by the 1930s, the song's popularity led to issues with its use on radio broadcasts of games involving the school's successful football team.
 Because Pitt did not own the copyright to the song, permission for its use had to be obtained from the copyright owners prior to any broadcast.
 This led the university to commission and adopt a new song, the "Victory Song", to which the university owned the copyright and could freely grant permission for its use.
 However, "Hail to Pitt" continued to be performed and survived as the university's primary musical number.